CLASP & Partners Applaud Commission’s Move to Phase Out Fluorescents in the EU

 Currently, the EU regulates mercury in light bulbs through the Restriction of Hazardous Substances (RoHS) Directive, by allowing mercury use in lighting via an exemption list.
 CFLs and LFLs have been tolerated so far because of the once limited availability of mercury-free alternatives.

-For years the EEB, CLASP, Member States and experts have tirelessly campaigned to end mercury lamps as there are more efficient, mercury free Light Emitting Diodes (LEDs) widely available on European markets, making fluorescent lamps redundant.
-Already by end 2019, a study by CLASP and the Swedish Energy Council proved that “91-93% of fluorescent light fixtures in Europe can accept LED retrofits“.
+For years the EEB, CLASP, Member States and experts have tirelessly campaigned to end mercury lamps, as there are more efficient, mercury-free Light Emitting Diodes (LEDs) widely available on European markets, making fluorescent lamps redundant.
+In 2019, a study by CLASP and the Swedish Energy Council proved that “91-93% of fluorescent light fixtures in Europe can accept LED retrofits“.

 The European Commission could have by law removed inefficient and toxic fluorescent lamps from sale as far back as 2018, when its own experts confirmed the legal criteria for a market ban under RoHS were fulfilled.
-Their availability until the end 2023 will still cost bill-payers an estimated over €16.8 million per day in lost efficiency savings for the next 2 years, according to recent NGO estimates.
+Their availability until the end 2023 is estimated to cost bill-payers over €16.8 million per day in lost efficiency savings for the next 2 years, according to recent NGO estimates.

 To the regret of NGOs, progress towards phasing out other mercury added lamps, such as high-pressure sodium (orange streetlights) and metal halide lamps, has not yet been made.
 The amendments to the RoHS Directive will still allow these mercury-containing lamps to remain on the market for the next 3-5 years at a minimum.